SabrinaAEH/TheGossipProject_Rails_3004/README.md

 ## Introduction

-Welcome to The Gossip Project, a web application allowing users to consult gossips online.
+Welcome to The Gossip Project, a web application allowing users to consult and to register gossips online.

 Technologies Used: